mongodb/docs/source/reference/mongos.rst

 .. option:: --quiet

-   Runs the :option:`mongos` instance in a quiet mode that attempts to limit the amount of output.
+   Runs the :program:`mongos` instance in a quiet mode that attempts to limit the amount of output.

 .. option:: --port <port>

-   Specifies a TCP port for the :option:`mongos` to listen for client connections.
-By default :option:`mongos` listens for connections on port 27017.
+   Specifies a TCP port for the :program:`mongos` to listen for client connections.
+By default :program:`mongos` listens for connections on port 27017.

    On UNIX-like systems root access is required for ports with numbers